vindgeld/cms.js-starter/posts/2018-03-01-sample-blog-post.md

 ---
 layout: post
 title: Sample blog post
-excerpt: This blog post shows a few different types of content that's supported and styled with Markdown.
+excerpt: Dadi critane kie blog post shows a few different types of content that's supported and styled with Markdown.
 Basic typography, images, and code are all supported.
 date: 2018-03-01
 tags: sampletag
 author: Mark
 ---

-This blog post shows a few different types of content that's supported and styled with Markdown.
+pokoke kie genah anu ana isine This blog post shows a few different types of content that's supported and styled with Markdown.
 Basic typography, images, and code are all supported.

 -----